 To all SRTC faculty and staff members.

-The President has the overall responsibility for ensuring this procedure is implemented.
+The Chief of Police has the overall responsibility for implementing this procedure.

 SRTC Accident / Incident Report Form